-- All scenarios adopt MDV and HDV electrification and HDV hydrogen fuel cell adoption (for long-distance use) in order go beyond 80x50 to an 80% reduction by 2045 emissions abatement level.
-These mitigation measures can provide savings of as much as \$280/tCO2 thanks to the fuel savings that come with avoiding fossil fuel use in transportation and costs as much as \$80/tCO2 for the adoption of hydrogen fuel cell HDV.
-The Balanced and Zero Carbon Energy scenarios achieve greater emissions abatement from these measures than the High CDR scenario does. - + Industry CCS is also adopted across all scenarios at a cost range of \$100 \$120/tCO2.
-This range reflects a weighted average of the cost ranges for industry applications in the state including glass, non-mineral materials and cement manufacturing, The Balanced and Zero Carbon Energy scenarios achieve greater emissions abatement from this measure than the High CDR scenario does. - + The electrification of industrial process heat as well as using hydrogen to displace some natural gas for high temperature industrial process heat requirements and in boilers are adopted in both the Balanced and Zero Carbon Energy scenarios at a cost range of \$140-\$360/tCO2. - + 100% zero carbon electricity generation is also adopted in both the Balanced and Zero Carbon Energy scenarios reflecting a range of costs for zero carbon dispatchable generation options to decarbonize the last 5% of emissions from electricity generation in the state.
-This is estimated at an average cost of $380-540/tCO_2$ based on prior analysis using E3's RESOLVE model, whereby either electricity generation with CCS or with a zero carbon fuel (e.g. biomethane, hydrogen) are available as firm capacity resources, to balance high levels of renewable generation.
+- + All scenarios adopt MDV and HDV electrification and HDV hydrogen fuel cell adoption (for longdistance use) in order go beyond 80x50 to an 80% reduction by 2045 emissions abatement level.
+These mitigation measures could provide savings of as much as \$280/tCO2 - thanks to the fuel savings that come with avoiding fossil fuel use in transportation - and could cost as much as \$80/tCO2 for the adoption of hydrogen fuel cell HDV.
+The Balanced and Zero Carbon Energy scenarios achieve greater emissions abatement from these measures than the High CDR scenario does. - Industry CCS is also adopted across all scenarios at a cost range of \$100 \$120/tCO2.
+This range reflects a weighted average of the estimated cost ranges for industry applications in the state including glass, non-mineral materials and cement manufacturing, The Balanced and Zero Carbon Energy scenarios achieve greater emissions abatement from this measure than the High CDR scenario does. - + The electrification of industrial process heat as well as using hydrogen to displace some natural gas for high temperature industrial process heat requirements and in boilers are adopted in both the Balanced and Zero Carbon Energy scenarios at an estimated cost range of \$150-\$420/tCO2.

-- + The Zero Carbon Energy Scenario is the only one to adopt synthetic natural gas use and the electrification of industrial boilers each reflecting a cost range of \$520-\$700/tCO2 mitigated and \$430-\$890/tCO2. - + All scenarios assume some amount of negative emissions from NETs to mitigate remaining gross emissions in 2045 (see Table 6).
-Based on the literature reviewed, these costs are estimated to range between \$110/tCO2 and \$370/tCO2.
+- + 100% zero carbon electricity generation is also adopted in both the Balanced and Zero Carbon Energy scenarios reflecting the cost of zero carbon dispatchable generation to decarbonize the last 5% of emissions from electricity generation in the state.
+This is estimated at an average estimated cost of \$150-\$350/tCO2 based on the cost of substituting natural gas with hydrogen or biomethane in natural gas generators. - + The Zero Carbon Energy Scenario is the only scenario to include synthetic natural gas use, which has an estimated cost range of \$420-\$1000/tCO2 mitigated. - + All scenarios assume some amount of negative emissions from CDR to mitigate remaining gross emissions in 2045 (see Table 6).
+Based on the literature reviewed, these costs are estimated to range between \$110/tCO2 and \$310/tCO2.
 The range of costs quoted for BECCS reflect the cost of biomass combustion combined with CO2 capture technology (Consoli, 2019) while the cost of direct air capture reflects the range of cost for solvent-based DAC (National Academies of Sciences, Engineering, and Medicine, 2019).
 Both assume a \$20/tCO2 cost adder for transportation and storage of CO2 (Edward S. Rubin, 2015)